-Initial Estimate 30 June 2014 Estimate Actual Variance Date first helicopter accepted by Crown Oct 2014 Oct 2014 N/A N/A Delivery of first helicopter to New Zealand Jan 2015 Jan 2015 N/A N/A Commence operational test and evaluation Feb 2015 Feb 2015 N/A N/A Finish operational test and evaluation March 2016 March 2016 N/A N/A Achieve initial operating capability April 2016 April 2016 N/A N/A Establish operational level of capability 2016 2016 N/A N/A Establish directed level of capability 2016 2016 N/A N/A Explanation operational dates w If the acquisition phase ill be revised after the ication and acceptan e first aircraft has completed
+Initial Estimate 30 June 2015 Estimate Actual Variance Date first helicopter accepted by Crown October 2014 N/A 24 November 2014 1 Delivery of first helicopter to New Zealand January 2015 N/A 15 January 2015 Nil Commence operational test and evaluation February 2015 N/A June 2015 4 Finish operational test and evaluation March 2016 March 2016 N/A N/A Achieve initial operating capability April 2016 April 2016 N/A N/A Establish operational level of capability 2016 2016 N/A N/A Establish directed level of capability 2016 2016 N/A N/A Explanation This project entered the acquisition phase in May 2013.
+Delivery, testing and operational dates was revised after the first aircraft has completed regeneration, modification and acceptance testing in Connecticut.

-2.3 Summary of Annual Through-life Cost Estimates
+2.3 Summary of Maritime Helicopter Capability Annual Through Life Cost Estimates